SalsabilaZaman/ToothlessAI/README.md

-# 🤖 AI Friend – Chatbot Companion Web App
+# 🤖 Toothless – A friendly ChatBot

 AI Friend is a friendly web-based chatbot that:
 - Listens to your rants 😤